Heiko-Waldschmidt/LARPCharTool/README.md

 # LARPCharTool
-A tool for managing you LARP (Live Action Roleplay) characters.
+A tool for managing your LARP (Live Action Roleplay) characters.